markioan/RNNTextAnalytics/README.md

  - Roumeliotis Anargyros (P3351817)

 ## Description
-This project aims to create an RNN- LSTM model that classifies the best stackoverflow's posts into the relevant programming languages.
+This project aims to create an RNN model that classifies the best stackoverflow's posts into the relevant programming languages.
 For the purpose of this project, we used an already formatted and structured dataset of *posts* and *tags* generated from Google's BigQuery.

 The project has been split into three sections(notebooks).

-   1. The *first* one transforms the *post* data into **TF-IDF Vectors** with and without Standardization.
+   1. Notebook *keras_rnn_stackoverflow_posts_with_bigru* finds the best model between a uni-stacked and multi-stacked RNN with GRU Cells and a Self attention MLP on the top of them.

-   2. The *second* one transforms the *post* data into **Centroids of word Embeddings** with and without Standardization.
+   2. Notebook *keras_rnn_stackoverflow_posts_with_lstm* finds the best model between a uni-stacked and multi-stacked RNN with LSTM Cells and a Self attention MLP on the top of them.

-   3. The *third* finds the **best** tuned model parameter combination of the above 4 models and trains a RNN neural model with it.
+   3. Notebook *keras_rnn_stackoverflow_posts_best_model* finds the **best** tuned model parameter combination of the above 4 models and trains a RNN neural model with it.

    Each section contains a partition where it evaluates and visualizes the prediction performance of the best configured RNN model using the relevant metrics as *f1*, *accuracy*,  and visualizations as *Confusion Matrix* , *Classification Report*